skip2435/skip2435/README.md

-### Hi there 👋
+### Hello there 👋

-My name is Benjamin Phillips and I have a Degree in Computer Science from Miami University of Ohio.
+My name is **Benjamin Phillips** and I have a Degree in Computer Science from Miami University of Ohio.

 Feel free to watch over or fork any of my code and I'm open to collaboration or ideas.